“This is a new business and we need to grow it fast, otherwise we ain’t saying nothing!”

 2. Your customer service will be affected

-When you set out to grow your new company, especially “just because it's the thing to do” you also impact the level of customer service you provide.
+When you set out to expand your new company, especially “just because it’s the thing to do” you also impact the level of customer service you provide.

-You see, when businesses expand too quickly, the owners are usually unable to hire the require amount and type of staff.
+You see, when businesses expand too quickly, the owners are usually unable to hire the required amount and type of staff.

 So while you get more customers, they now have to wait longer to be served.
 In addition, the existing staff is frazzled and frustrated and sometimes outright rude.
 Naturally this will soon drive away many customers.